 This place of national trauma was officially ignored for decades, as Dallas was uncertain what do to with its unwanted tourist attraction (though at least one of us recalls a family vacation there in 1967, staring up at the sixth floor, then at the road, then the grassy knoll, then the sixth floor...).

 In 1993 it was declared a National Historic District, so nothing can be changed.
 This, combined with the city's original let's-ignore-this attitude, has kept Dealey Plaza almost exactly as it was in 1963 -- instantly recognizable to all conspiracy buffs and aging New Frontiersmen and women.
-You can sprawl on the grassy knoll (and keep an eye out for overlooked cartridge casings) or try to spot the small "x"s painted on the Elm Street pavement, marking the spots where bullets hit the President (They were paved over just before the 50th anniversary of the assassination in 2013, but someone will certainly paint them again).
+You can sprawl on the grassy knoll (and keep an eye out for overlooked cartridge casings) or try to spot the small "x"s painted on the Elm Street pavement, marking the spots where bullets hit the President (They were paved over just before the 50th anniversary of the assassination in 2013, but someone painted them again).
 We do not advise running into the middle of this busy roadway for a picture, although people do.